-As at 1 December 2020, the Authority was pursuing a total of 165 infringement cases against the EFTA States in the internal market field (Figure 5)5.
+As at 1 December 2020, the Authority was pursuing a total of 165 infringement cases against the EFTA States in the internal market field (Figure 9).
 This is 44 cases more than at the time of the last Scoreboard in December 2019.

 Of the 165 pending infringement cases, 51 concerned the incorrect implementation or application of Internal Market rules - see chapter 3.2, whereas 13 cases concerned the late transposition of directives - see chapter 3.3.
 The number of cases concerning the late transposition of regulations - see chapter 3.4 has nearly doubled, to 101, since the December 2019 Scoreboard.
-6

-4 If the Authority considers that an EFTA State has failed to correctly implement and apply legislation under the EEA Agreement, it may initiate formal infringement proceedings pursuant to Article 31 of the Agreement on the Establishment of a Surveillance Authority and a Court of Justice.
-Such infringement proceedings correspond to those initiated by the European Commission under

-Article 258 of the Treaty on the Functioning of the EU (TFEU).

-5 A pending infringement case is defined as a case where at least a letter of formal notice has been sent to the State concerned.
+&lt;sup>4 If the Authority considers that an EFTA State has failed to correctly implement and apply legislation under the EEA Agreement, it may initiate formal infringement proceedings pursuant to Article 31 of the Agreement on the Establishment of a Surveillance Authority and a Court of Justice.
+Such infringement proceedings correspond to those initiated by the European Commission under Article 258 of the Treaty on the Functioning of the EU (TFEU).
+A pending infringement case is defined as a case where at least a letter of formal notice has been sent to the State concerned.

-6 The comparison here is made with the situation on 1 December 2019 (Scoreboard 45) as these are the figures last officially reported by the European Commission.
+&lt;sup>o A pending infringement case is defined as a case where at least a letter of formal notice has been sent to the State concerned.
+The comparison here is made with the situation on 1 December 2019 (Scoreboard 45) as these are the figures last officially reported by the European Commission.

-Figure 5: Total number of infringement cases

-Total number of all open infringement proceedings against the three EFTA States on 1 December 2020.
+Figure 9: Total number of infringement cases Total number of all open infringement proceedings against the three EFTA States on 1 December 2020.